mountainmochi/Data_Science_Portfolio/README.md

 - [Python](https://github.com/mountainmochi/Data_Science_Portfolio/blob/main/Hackathon%20Project/Hackathon%20Project.py)

-In the project, we developed a model to pinpoint patients likely needing surgery using extensive EMR data.
+In the project, my partner and I developed a model to pinpoint patients likely needing surgery using extensive EMR data.
 We applied feature engineering and BERT, an NLP model, for analysis, achieving a respectable accuracy.
 This model, when incorporated, promises improved early interventions and potential cost savings for healthcare providers.

 ---